Hiring an ERP Implementer: Critical Insights

-• Overall skill and capacity of the internal team supporting the implementation project
+• Internal Team Capabilities: The skill and capacity of the team supporting the project.

-• Executive commitment and skill to lead and protect project integrity
+• Executive Leadership: The commitment and ability to lead and protect the project's integrity.

-What Actually Helps Control ERP Implementation Costs, Calendar Time, and Results
+How to Control ERP Implementation Costs, Timelines, and Outcomes

 Download the FREE ERP Implementation Risks Control White Paper